et9719/stepldn-v2/README.md

 ### Contact

-- When the link in the footer is followed to the contact page it brings the user to this form thtat they can submit to the admin.
+- When the link in the footer is followed to the contact page it brings the user to this form that they can submit to the admin.

 <img src="media/readme_media/feature-contact.png" alt="contact function">